 MQTT Fundamentals

-MQTT (Message Queuing Telemetry Transport) is a lightweight messaging protocol that was originally developed for networks with low bandwidth and high latency.
+MQTT (Message Queuing Telemetry Transport) is a lightweight messaging protocol originally developed by IBM for networks with limited bandwidth and high latency.
 This is particularly relevant in IoT scenarios (e.g. integration of external sensors).
-Developed by IBM, MQTT is based on a publish/subscribe model.
-This makes the standard very scalable and efficient in the distribution of information to a large number of subscribers.
+Based on a publish/subscribe model, MQTT provides efficient and scalable data distribution to large numbers of subscribers.
 You can find more information here.

-- Efficiency: Lightweight protocol with minimal data transmission, ideal for use-cases with restrictions in the network or on the IoT devices.
+- Efficiency: Lightweight protocol with minimal overhead, ideal for constrained networks and devices.

-- Decoupling: The publisher and subscriber model enables decoupling between devices and applications.
+- Decoupling: Publisher/subscriber model enables loose coupling between devices and applications.

 - Scalability: Easily scales to support thousands to millions of devices and subscribers.